have found Collaborative

 support, spousal maintenance (allimony), and parenting (child custody and

-for your divorce.
+visitation).
+No process is perfect for every situation so it is important that you make the choice that is right for you.
 At an initial consultation, we will help you evaluate the advantages and disadvantages of

 all available options (including options we may not offer), so you can better select the